MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-faq.md

 For example, an environment with 20 Power Automate Hosted Process capacity could be utilized as such:
 - 10 Hosted Machines
 - 3 Hosted Machine Groups sharing 10 bots.
-Refer to [load balancing hosted machine groups](/hosted-machine-groups#load-balance-hosted-machine-group).
+Refer to [load balancing hosted machine groups](hosted-machine-groups.md#load-balance-hosted-machine-group).

-For more information, refer to the [Power Automate licensing page](https://learn.microsoft.com/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-hosted-process%2Cconnector-types#capacity-licenses).
+For more information, refer to the [Power Automate licensing page](/power-platform/admin/power-automate-licensing/types?tabs=power-automate-premium%2Cpower-automate-hosted-process%2Cconnector-types#capacity-licenses).

 ## Governance

 A Center of Excellence (COE) Administrator has full control over which users can access specific resources within the hosted RPA solution.
 This is managed through **Microsoft Dataverse**, which employs a robust security model using security roles, teams, and business units to control access to tables, fields, and records with permission and row-level access control.

-For more information, refer to the [Permissions Based on Security Roles](/hosted-machines#permissions-based-on-security-roles) relevant to the hosted RPA solution.
+For more information, refer to the [Permissions Based on Security Roles](hosted-machines.md#permissions-based-on-security-roles) relevant to the hosted RPA solution.

-COE Administrators can also monitor and govern the usage of the hosted RPA solution within an environment using the [Hosted Process Capacity Utilization Dashboard](/capacity-utilization-hosted).
+COE Administrators can also monitor and govern the usage of the hosted RPA solution within an environment using the [Hosted Process Capacity Utilization Dashboard](capacity-utilization-hosted.md).

+## Custom VM Images

+Using a custom VM image for your hosted virtual machines allows you to create a consistent and tailored environment, pre-configured with specific applications, security settings, and performance optimizations to support your automation and compliance needs.

+- **Creating Custom VM Images**: Find instructions and requirements for creating custom VM images for [hosted machines](hosted-machines.md#use-custom-vm-images-for-your-hosted-machine) and [hosted machine groups](hosted-machine-groups.md#use-custom-vm-images-for-your-hosted-machine-groups).

+- **Updating VM Images**: Since hosted machines are persistent virtual machines, it’s recommended to perform regular patching and updates after provisioning.
+For hosted machine groups, you can update the custom VM image by following these [update instructions](hosted-machine-groups.md#update-vm-image-used-by-the-hosted-machine-group).
+Refer to the maintenance and management section for more information on keeping your hosted VMs up-to-date.

+- **Deleting VM Images**: Power Automate prevents users from deleting VM images from the Power Automate Portal if they are currently in use by a hosted machine or hosted machine group.
+However, a VM image can still be deleted directly from the Azure Compute Gallery, which will cause failure if a hosted virtual machine is being provisioned.

+## Custom Network Connection

+Using a custom network connection allows you to connect your hosted machines to your own virtual network, enabling secure communication among hosted machines, the Internet, and on-premises networks.
+This setup also provides organizations full control over traffic in and out of hosted virtual machines.

+- **Creating Custom Network Connections**: Follow the instructions and requirements for creating custom network connections for [hosted machines](hosted-machines.md#use-a-custom-virtual-network-for-your-hosted-machines) and [hosted machine groups](hosted-machine-groups.md#use-a-custom-virtual-network-for-your-hosted-machine-groups-preview).

+- **Enable Access to Required Service Endpoints**:
+  - Desktop Flow services : WIP
+  - W365 for hosted machines

+## Maintenance and Management

+Proper maintenance and management of hosted virtual machines are essential for ensuring smooth operations.